algolia/instantsearch/CONTRIBUTING.md

-  ▸ components/       << The pReact components for the UI of our widgets (UI) ▸ connectors/       << The source of all the connectors (UX without UI) ▸ css/              << The source of the themes (reset / algolia theme) ▸ decorators/       << Preact HoC that factorize some behaviour of the widgets ▸ lib/              << The core of the library, instantsearch, url ▸ widgets/          << The source of the widgets (UX + UI) ▸ helpers/          << The source of the method helpers
+  ▸ components/       << The pReact components for the UI of our widgets (UI) ▸ connectors/       << The source of all the connectors (UX without UI) ▸ css/              << The source of the themes (reset / algolia theme) ▸ lib/              << The core of the library, instantsearch, url ▸ widgets/          << The source of the widgets (UX + UI) ▸ helpers/          << The source of the method helpers